lholznagel/arktur/readme.md

 Name         | Description
 ------------ | --------------------------------------------------------------------------------
-debug        | Helps me to check if everything is ok.
-For example if the full mesh is build up. logging      | Small crate for logging.
+logging      | Small crate for logging.
 Contains some macros for logging across all crates. peer         | Peer in the network for generating the next block peer_cli     | Terminal application for a peer